EMSB Marks Black History Month Through Hands-On Learning and Creativity

 During the assembly, students

-will have the opportunity to engage with Mr. Grant as he speaks about the
+had the opportunity to engage with Mr. Grant as he speaks about the

 challenges he faced throughout his career and the lessons he learned along the